-- Conduct or authorize an investigation into any matters within its scope of its mandate or responsibility; - At the Company's expense, as determined by the Committee, engage independent legal, accounting or financial advisors and such other advisors as it deems necessary to advise the Committee or assist in carrying out its duties or to assist in the conduct of an investigation; - Communicate and meet without management involvement, the internal auditors, external auditors or outside counsel as necessary; and - Call a meeting of the Board to consider any matter of concern to the Committee.
+- Conduct or authorize an investigation into any matters within the scope of its mandate or responsibility; - At the Company's expense, as determined by the Committee, engage independent legal, accounting or financial advisors and such other advisors as it deems necessary to advise the Committee or assist in carrying out its duties or to assist in the conduct of an investigation; - Communicate and meet without management involvement, the internal auditors, external auditor or outside counsel as necessary; and - Call a meeting of the Board to consider any matter of concern to the Committee.
 The Committee shall have direct access to all books, records, facilities and personnel of the Company including to the external and/or internal auditor as it determines this to be advisable.
-All employees are to cooperate as requested by Committee members.
+All employees are to cooperate as required by Committee members in matters related to Committee business.